dml-cth/deep-machine-learning/instructions/03_using_jupyter_notebooks.md

 # Instructions for using Jupyter Notebooks in the cloud
 In the [01_environment_setup.md](01_environment_setup.md) instructions, you learned how to access Jupyter notebooks when working on your own computer.
 When working on a virtual machine in the cloud, the process is similar, but requires some extra manual steps.
+Be sure to have completed the guide [02_setting_up_azure.md](02_setting_up_azure.md) before proceeding.

 - Start your virtual machine instance.